kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 ./setup-runtime1.sh
 ```

-You can watch the installation progress by looking at the statuses of Pods that are deployed in the cluster.
+You can watch the installation progress by checking the statuses of Pods that are deployed in the cluster.
 At this stage, there should be a NodeApp Pod deployed, but the Dapr sidecar should not be injected yet.

 ```bash
 watch kubectl --context=k3d-runtime1 get po --all-namespaces